Robin Hood's Bay: Geography

 Robin Hood's Bay is built in a fissure between two steep cliffs.
 The village houses were built mostly of sandstone with red-tiled roofs.
 The main street is New Road, which descends from the cliff-top where the manor house, the newer houses and St Stephen's Church, Fylingdales stand.
 It passes through the village crossing the King's Beck and reaches the beach by a cobbled slipway known as Wayfoot where the beck discharges onto the beach.

 The cliffs are composed of Upper Lias shale, capped by Dogger and False Bedded Sandstones and shales of the Lower Oolite.

 The Wine Haven Profile near Robin Hood's Bay is the Global Stratotype Section and Point (GSSP) of the Pliensbachian Epoch (183,0–189,6 mya), one of four chronographic substages of the Early Jurassic Epoch.

 The headlands at each end of the beach are known as Ness Point or North Cheek (north) and Old Peak or South Cheek (south).

 Transport

 The village was once served by Robin Hood's Bay railway station on the Scarborough and Whitby Railway line which opened in 1885 and closed in 1965.
 The track of the old railway is now a footpath and cycleway.
 The nearest railway station is in Whitby.

 The village connects to the A171 allowing access to Whitby and Scarborough.
 The X93 Arriva bus service between Scarborough and Middlesbrough passes through Robin Hood's Bay every hour, increasing to every 30 minutes or every 20 minutes during the summer.

-Robin Hood's Bay is the eastern terminus of Wainwright's Coast to Coast Walk.
-Robin Hood's Bay is also on the coastal section of the Cleveland Way, a long-distance footpath.
+Robin Hood's Bay is the eastern terminus of Wainwright's Coast to Coast Walk that crosses from St Bees Head on the Irish Sea coast of Cumbria.
+The village is also on the coastal section of the Cleveland Way, a long-distance footpath that encircles the North York Moors, and the Cinder Track, a multi-user path that forms part of National Cycle Route 1 and links Whitby and Scarborough.